needle-engine/vite-template/README.md

 # Needle Engine

 This is a minimal Vite-based project.
-You can [fork and edit it on Stackblitz](https://stackblitz.com/fork/github/needle-engine/vite-template) directly to quickly try out Needle Engine.
+You can [**fork and edit on Stackblitz**](https://stackblitz.com/fork/github/needle-engine/vite-template) directly to try out Needle Engine without any installation.

 ## Troubleshooting